RyArnz/csc494-smart-media-server/Notes/Architecture.md

 ## Main Architecture Lesson

-The most important lesson from this architecture is that remote access requires the entire route to be correct.
+The most important architecture lesson is that remote access requires the entire route to be correct.

 A service can work locally but still fail remotely if any part of this chain is wrong: